For landlords, there are few more painful expenses to endure than a broken boiler.

 However, if you have insurance cover and this pays entirely for replacement or repair of your broken boiler, you wouldn’t be able to offset this against your tax bill.

-Any additional costs you incur when repairing or replacing your boiler, that aren’t covered by your insurance policy, can be claimed as an expense, though – for instance, decoration work to restore the wall the boiler is attached to.
+Any additional costs you incur when repairing or replacing your boiler, that aren’t covered by your insurance policy, can be claimed as an expense – for instance, decoration work to restore the wall the boiler is attached to.

-Does a landlord have to fix a boiler?
+How long does a landlord have to replace a boiler?

 Boiler repairs are certainly classed as an emergency when it comes to your tenants, so fixing or replacing a boiler quickly is key to your obligations as a landlord.